brewster/auger/README.md

 application admins.
 The library can also be used as a framework for implmenting automated tests.

-* these are the sorts of questions auger can answer:
+These are the sorts of questions auger can answer:

 * is port :80 on my application webservers open? does /index.html contain a response tag that we know should be served from a given backend data source?

 * is redis running? is it configured as a master? a slave?

 * is elasticsearch responding on all my hosts it should be? what's the cluster state? do I have the number of data nodes responding that we're supposed to have?

-* clearly a lot of this information includes things you should be graphing.
+Clearly a lot of this information includes things you should be graphing.
 What auger wants to do is give you a quick overview of current status: green == good, red == ruh roh!

 ## Plugins